 Mark Maguire is Dean of Maynooth University Faculty of Social Sciences, and former Head of the Department of Anthropology.
 He has edited a number of recent collections on the anthropology of security, most recently Spaces of Security (NYU Press, 2019) with Setha M. Low.

-David A. Westbrook is Del Cotto Professor, University at Buffalo School of Law, State University of New York.
+David A. Westbrook is Louis A. Del Cotto Professor, University at Buffalo School of Law, State University of New York.
 His books include Navigators of the Contemporary: Why Ethnography Matters and Deploying Ourselves: Islamist Violence and the Responsible Projection of US Force.